 In the Spring of 2018 Dual Enrollment with Middlesex Community College was introduced to CHS students in grades 10 and 11 for the upcoming school year.
 After course selection and collaboration with MCC CHS was able to offer 5 courses during the 2018-2019 SY that awarded students who performed to the MCC standard with college credit.
-For the upcoming 2019-2020 SY Juniors and Seniors will be offered more courses through the MCC/CHS Dual Enrollment Program.
+For the upcoming 2020-2021 SY Juniors and Seniors will be offered more courses through the MCC/CHS Dual Enrollment Program.
+For the 2021-2022 SY, each 9th grade student will be enrolled in a 1 credit course, Career and College Exploration I, which aligns to MCC IDS 101.
+This gives students a preliminary foundation for subsequent dual enrollment and career focused courses.
 At this time here is the list of courses, pending approval, that hope to run.
 Also look for the MCC icon next to the course in the course descriptions below.